Table of Contents

 Example: You contemplate working two hours overtime in the evening versus getting up earlier tomorrow in order to finish writing the discharge letters.

 Appetence-aversion conflict: The ambivalence conflict

-In an appetence-aversion conflict, the individual’s goal has both, negative and positive aspects at the same time (“two sides of a coin“).
-He is disgusted and attracted simultaneously to fulfil the tendency toward the need.
+In an appetence-aversion conflict, the individual’s goal has both negative and positive aspects at the same time (“two sides of a coin“).
+He is disgusted and attracted simultaneously to fulfill the tendency toward the need.

 Example: A depressed patient would like to undergo therapy with antidepressants but fears the side affects of gaining weight.

 Double appetence-aversion conflict by Miller (1944)